Next tour: No 2017 dates until the summer.

-Meet: Visitor Information Centre, Piccadilly Plaza, 12 noon.
+Meet: Visitor Centre, Piccadilly Gardens, time tbc.

 Wright believed in working in harmony with nature, brilliantly seen in Fallingwater, the rural retreat he created for the Kaufmann family in the Pennsylvanian countryside, and less eloquently realised in a thousand Tesco supermarkets with their low roofs and over-hanging eaves.

 Le Corbusier’s Vers Une Architecture of 1921 was the most influential architectural work of the 20th century.
-It transformed the world in advocating skyscraper cities, free use of raw concrete and buildings standing on slender columns (pilotis) elevating them off the ground so as not to waste the space at the bottom.
+It transformed the world in advocating skyscraper cities, free use of raw concrete and buildings standing on slender columns (pilotis), elevating them off the ground so as not to waste the space at the bottom.

 This tour, probably the most ambitious in the New Manchester Walks roster, examines the new Manchester of the second half of the 20th century that began to partly appear courtesy of a school of architects who had drunk at the Le Corbusier table throughout their professional careers.

 Did it work?
 What has it left us?
 We begin by going to Piccadilly Plaza, in particular to look at City Tower, a 1960s block designed by Covell Matthews & Partners as a tribute to Le Corbusier’s United Nations Building in New York.

 From there we head through the Le Corbusierian vision for Manchester, admiring, gasping, contemplating…

 The United Nations Building in New York or Manchester’s City Tower?
 He’ll know (below).